Spend an action-packed day at Ontario Place with this summer itinerary.

 After dark activities

 The fun doesn’t stop once the sun goes down!
 In fact, one of my favourite spots to catch the sunset in Toronto is right from Trillium Park.
 The view of the CN Tower and skyline make for an impressive view as the sky turns various shades of orange, pink and purple.
-Stay after dark with two additional options—the Drive-In and Fire Pits.
+Stay after dark and enjoy the fire pits with some friends.

 Nothing says summer nights like a crackling fire!
 Roast some marshmallows and cozy up at one of the fire pits.
-There are four fire pits to choose from (Trillium Park, Lakeside, and North and South Cedar Cove) all of which must be booked in advance.
+There are three fire pits to choose from (Trillium Park, Lakeside, and Vista Fire Pit) all of which must be booked in advance.
 You have to provide your own wood, but nearby Hotel X Toronto is making things easy and convenient with Firewood and S’Mores Packages.

 In the Firewood Package, you’ll get a bag of wood, kindling and a BBQ lighter (a carrying buggy is also available with a deposit).
 The S’Mores Package includes homemade marshmallows, dark chocolate and ruby chocolate discs, graham crackers and bamboo sticks for roasting.
 Grab a group of your friends and have some laughs around the fire.